stlab/adobe-contract-checks/README.md

 #include <adobe/contract_checks.hpp>
 #include <climits>

-// A half-open range of integers.
+/// A half-open range of integers.
-// - Invariant: start() <= end().
+/// - Invariant: start() <= end().
 class int_range {
-  // The lower bound; if the range is non-empty, its
+  /// The lower bound; if `*this` is non-empty, its
-  // least contained value.
+  /// least contained value.
   int _start;
-  // The upper bound; if the range is non-empty, one
+  /// The upper bound; if `*this` is non-empty, one
-  // greater than its greatest contained value. int _end;
+  /// greater than its greatest contained value. int _end;

-  // Returns true if and only if the invariants are intact. bool is_valid() const { return start() <= end(); }
+  /// Returns `true` if and only if the invariants are intact. bool is_valid() const { return start() <= end(); }
 public:
-  // An instance with the given bounds.
+  /// An instance with the given bounds.
-  // - Precondition: end >= start
+  /// - Precondition: `end >= start`.
   int_range(int start, int end) : _start(start), _end(end) {
     ADOBE_PRECONDITION(end >= start, "invalid range bounds.");
     ADOBE_INVARIANT(is_valid());
   }

-  // Returns the lower bound: if *this is non-empty, its
+  /// Returns the lower bound: if `*this` is non-empty, its
-  // least contained value.
+  /// least contained value.
   int start() const { return _start; }

-  // Returns the upper bound; if *this is non-empty, one
+  /// Returns the upper bound; if `*this` is non-empty, one
-  // greater than its greatest contained value. int end() const { return _end; }
+  /// greater than its greatest contained value. int end() const { return _end; }

-  // Increases the upper bound by 1.
+  /// Increases the upper bound by 1.
-  // Precondition: end() < INT_MAX
+  /// - Precondition: `end() < INT_MAX`.
   void grow_rightward() {
     ADOBE_PRECONDITION(end() < INT_MAX);
     int old_end = end();